strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-Your application will not work since this `TodoCard` doesn't exists yet.
+Your application will not work since this `TodoCard` doesn't exist yet.

-- Create a `admin/src/components/TodoCard/index.js` with the following code:
+- Create an `admin/src/components/TodoCard/index.js` with the following code:

 ```js
 // admin/src/components/TodoCard/index.js